 30 Beautiful Christmas Color Themes and The Moods They Set

-Inside: From classic color schemes like red and green to this year’s hot colors, these 30 Christmas color palettes show how to set the perfect vibe in your home by choosing the color combination that’s right for your style!
+Inside: From classic Christmas color schemes like red and green to this year’s trending hues, these 30 Christmas color palettes show how to set the perfect vibe in your home by choosing the color combination that matches your holiday decorating style!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.